 Documentation and Accommodations for Grad Students

-Accessibility Tip: Contact the Disability Services Office as soon as possible
+Accessibility Tip: Contact the QSAS as soon as possible

-By contacting the DSO as early as possible, students requiring academic accommodations, can develop an accommodation plan, have access to services, and have supports in place.
+By contacting QSAS as early as possible, students requiring academic accommodations, can develop an accommodation plan, have access to services, and have supports in place.

-Graduate students seeking academic accommodations need to register annually with the Disability Services Office (DSO) to review your documentation and any academic accommodations you received during your undergrad.
-Please inform your advisor in the DSO if there are any changes to your program or disability that require updating your academic accommodations.
+Graduate students seeking academic accommodations need to register annually with the Queen's Student Accessibility Service (QSAS) to review your documentation and any academic accommodations you received during your undergrad.
+Please inform your advisor in the QSAS if there are any changes to your program or disability that require updating your academic accommodations.
 Changes due to disability may require supporting documentation.
 As always, your documentation must come from a registered health care professional experienced in the field of the student's disability.
 There are different requirements for documentation depending on the nature of your disability.